christianbundy/erowid-research-project/README.md

 ## Usage

-You can read through the JSON files in the input folder, or you can run `main.js` with:
+You can read through the `json` folder, or you can run `main.js` with:

 ```sh
 npm install